-- Immersion has WON the 2017 JUNO Award for Classical Composition of the Year!
+- April 2017: Immersion has won the 2017 JUNO Award for Classical Composition of the Year!

 JUNO award-winning composer Jordan Nobles is known for creating music filled with an “unearthly beauty” (Mondomagazine) that makes listeners want to “close (their) eyes and transcend into a cloud of music” (Discorder Magazine).

 “Technically, there was no other word for it than that much overused modifier awesome.”
 Georgia Straight – Vancouver, BC

 Jordan has won numerous awards for his work including a JUNO Award for ‘Classical Composition of the Year’, a Western Canadian Music Award, the International Composition Competition of the Unbound Flute Festival (Brisbane, Australia July 2016); the Sacra/Profana (San Diego 2013) , Vancouver Bach Choir (Vancouver 2008), and Polyphonos (Seattle 2011) International Composition Competitions.
 He placed 2nd in the International Soli fan tutti Kompositionswettbewerbs in Darmstadt, Germany and was a finalist in the C4 Choir Composition Competition in New York., as well as has been chosen to be performed in Wrocław, Poland at the International Society for Contemporary Music’s 2014 World Music Days.

 “…breathtakingly beautiful sounds.”
 The Daily Gleaner – Fredericton, NB

 In 2017, Jordan was the recipient of the Jan V. Matejcek Award from SOCAN “in recognition of his overall success in New Classical Music” and was honoured with the Barbara Pentland Award of Excellence for his “extraordinary contribution to Canadian Music”.

 “…an experience of profound emotion.”
 Kitchener Waterloo Record – Kitchener, ON